nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2023-01-31-january-blog.md

 My dad hardly opened up about his childhood or his life, so my brothers and I speculated he was a Russian spy for the longest time, pretending to be a Latino California salesman.
 In reality, his upbringing was likely too complicated to discuss with us as children.
 It is difficult to think of my father as a boy, but I am sure he loved all the same things I did.

 Our air conditioner did not work in Fresno, and in Los Angeles, our home predated all ventilation systems.
-So, all my brothers and I could do every summer to fend off the cold was sleep on the floor with our shirts off.
+So, all my brothers and I could do every summer to fend off the heat was sleep on the floor with our shirts off.
 Imagine my surprise when I found out it actually gets cold in Durham.

 Because of Accutane, my skin was too sensitive to go outside, so I was locked in when I was back in North Carolina.
 After a whole semester here, I finally got a chance to begin decorating my room.
 I ordered the same image prints I had on my wall back home and quickly put them up as soon as they were ready.